 There is no doubt that one of the best ways to save money each month is to spend less on groceries and dining out.
 To tackle that task, meal planning is a must.
 The good news is that you don’t have to be a type-A organized person to make meal planning work for you!
-Today I’m sharing the benefits of meal planning, the steps to meal planning like a pro, our family’s favorite (and easy) meals, and a FREE printable just for you!
-To get your free printable meal planning page right away, click HERE.
+Today I’m sharing the benefits of meal planning, the steps to meal planning like a pro, and our family’s favorite (and easy) meals.

 Benefits Of Meal Planning

 When our family first started planning out what we were going to eat for our meals, we realized that we were spending an extra $500 each month on unnecessary groceries and takeout.
 I don’t know about you, but $500 is a LOT of money in our family.
 I was shocked (and horrified) that we were spending so much money on extra food.
 What could you do with an extra couple hundred dollars each month?

 Not only does planning out your meals help your family save serious money, but it also helps you map out your week.
 When I plan our meals, I am forced to look over my upcoming week.
 I know when my husband has to work late or if we have an event for our kids.
 Taking time to focus on your upcoming week is a proven strategy to become more organized!

 - Look at your family’s calendar to determine when you need to make dinner.
 Are there any nights when you’ll be going out to eat or to a friend’s house for dinner?
 Also, determine if there are any busy nights that you could benefit from having a crockpot meal ready to go.
 It’s so easy to pick up dinner on to go when your night is crazy.
 Having dinner ready in the crock pot keeps you from spending extra money on takeout.